uniwebcms/framework/docs/understanding-uniweb.md

 The framework supports the entire spectrum of use cases:

 **Simple end**: Build hardcoded React components for a single site.
 Use minimal schemas (just component names).
 Work like any React framework.
+This is a legitimate, production-ready approach—many sites stay here permanently.

 **Complex end**: Create comprehensive design systems with rich schemas, parameterized components, theming, presets, and deep visual editor integration.
 Serve multiple sites with content creators who never touch code.

 Start anywhere on this spectrum and grow as needs evolve.
 The architecture doesn't dictate your complexity—it accommodates it.
+You're not compromising by starting simple; you're making a pragmatic choice that preserves future options.

 **The Framework is unopinionated about implementation.** How you build your exposed components internally—what npm packages you use, how you structure internal components, what styling approach you take—is entirely standard React development.
 The Framework only defines the boundary layer where components meet content.
 Inside that boundary, it's your choice.